bcgov/aqwarnings/frontend/warnings/2025-11-04_issue_pm25_pm10_Vernon.md

 ---
 author:
-- Nick Davey
+- Gavin King
 authors:
-- Nick Davey
+- Gavin King
 customMessage: Current conditions are expected to persist until weather conditions change and/or local emissions are reduced.
 date: 2025-11-04